 Registering with grants.gov is fairly simple, but it is a two step process.
 In order to register for grants.gov, please follow these instructions.

-- Go to www.grants.gov, and select “Get Registered” from the menu on the left side of the screen
+- Go to www.grants.gov, and select "Register" on the top right side of screen.

-- Locate the “funding opportunity number” (found in each grant solicitation) and enter it in the box, then click “Register.”
-The funding opportunity number will be a combination of numbers and letters—for example, the funding opportunity number for the 2008 NEH summer stipend program is 20081001-FT.
-If you are unsure of how to find this number in the grant solicitation, please contact David Frazee Johnson, faculty grants manager at Reed (503-788-6673).
+- Locate the "funding opportunity number" (found in each grant solicitation) and enter it in the box, then click "Register."
+The funding opportunity number will be a combination of numbers and letters-for example, the funding opportunity number for the 2008 NEH summer stipend program is 20081001-FT.
+If you are unsure of how to find this number in the grant solicitation, please contact Jane Woodcock, faculty grants manager at Reed (503-788-6673).

 - You will now be directed to a site called "eAuthentication."
 This step will register you with the central contractor registry, which will in turn provide you with a password you will use to register with grants.gov.
 From this page, click "Get Your Credentials Here."